hobbit19/nem-docker-raspberry/README.md

 ```

 The blockchain used by NIS is saved in the nem directory, so this data is persisted across restarts of the container.
+The [database of the blockchain](http://bob.nem.ninja/ "Nem Repository") can be downloaded to speed up the sync process.
+The database should be placed in folder `./nem/nis/data`.

 # The "nem" directory